Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 build extensions to abstract over build complexity, and build extension languages to write these build extensions.
-Since the experience had left me confused, frustrated, and yearning for a better solution, I asked Ngnghm (or "Ann" as I call her) how Houyhnhnms (or "Hunams" as I call them) dealt with these issues.
+Since the experience had left me confused, frustrated, and yearning for a better solution, I asked Ngnghm (or “Ann” as I call her) how Houyhnhnms (or “Hunams” as I call them) dealt with these issues.
 Could they somehow keep their builds always simple, or did they have some elegant solution to deal with large complex builds?